 Despite its many advantages, KYC poses security risks and privacy invasion as well as inordinate government restrictions over user’s finances.
 Many crypto users kick against this by seeking out trading channels that offer a high level of security and privacy of their personal data.

-Typically, decentralized exchanges, P2P marketplaces and altcoin auction sites often allow users to trade more freely with minimal KYC requirement.
+Typically, decentralized exchanges, P2P marketplaces and altcoin auction sites often allow users to trade more freely with minimal KYC requirements.

 To trade crypto on Whalesheaven, all that is required of you is an email and a passcode.
 You may choose to add a phone number for 2-factor transaction authentication, but even that is optional.
 Just how amazing is that?